ISL 2019/20: Eelco Schattorie - The expectations are high but we are ready | Goal.com

 ISL 2019/20: Eelco Schattorie - The expectations are high but we are ready

-Eelco Schattorie will experience the Indian Super League (ISL) from the Kerala Blasters dugout for the first time when his new club host ATK in the opener of the 2019/20 season.
+Eelco Schattorie will experience the Indian Super League (ISL) from the Kerala Blasters dugout for the first time when his new club hosts ATK in the opener of the 2019/20 season.

 The former NorthEast United manager is not happy with his team’s pre-season preparation and the growing injury list that saw an unfortunate inclusion of India international Sandesh Jhingan.
-He feels that the club needs another centre-back but maintained that the atmosphere at the club is good.
+He feels that the club needed another centre-back but maintained that the atmosphere at the club is good.
+Former Mumbai City defender Raju Gaikwad has been added to the roster to replace the injured Jhingan.

 “We have a great team, we bought good foreigners.
 Preseason was not how I wanted it to be.
 We did not have the perfect preparation.
 We had some foreign players arriving with injuries.
 We are 2-3 weeks behind, we need to catch up,” he said.

 “I have worked with Raju (Gaikwad) before, we needed another CB with experience.
-His fitness is not upto the mark, he didn’t have a preseason.
-The atmosphere is in the squad is good.”
+His fitness is not up to the mark, he didn’t have a preseason.
+(But overall) the atmosphere in the squad is good.”

 The 47-year-old explained the departure of Jithin MS, who left the club after two seasons without playing for the first team.
 Former Kerala boss David James had pointed out his physique to be the reason for lack of playing time.